jlonsdale/CV/README.md

 #### Communication and Teamwork Skills

-I have worked in small and large groups for numerous highly specialized projects throughout my degree.
+I have worked in small and large groups for numerous highly specialized projects throughout my degree and during Makers.
 For example, building a phased array antenna, operating and taking readings from a scanning tunneling microscope and various electronics projects.

 During my projects I obtained experience with project management, data analysis using Python, utilizing group members strengths, meeting deadlines, delegating work among the team as well as picking up and applying new skills quickly.